 Your responsibilities may also include the recruitment, management, and training of local staff involved in data collection, data entry, research, and other activities, as well as regular analysis of data and reporting of trends to project coordination staff.

-- Master's degree in public health with an epidemiological focus
+- Master's degree in epidemiology or master's degree in public health with an epidemiological focus

 - Proven practical skills in the design, implementation, and evaluation of surveys, and in quantitative/qualitative research methods